Skip to main content

 sysinfo

-Retrieve system information including OS, CPU cores, RAM, disk space, and CPU usage measurements over a specified duration.
+Retrieve system information: OS, CPU cores, RAM, disk space, and CPU usage.
+Specify duration (1-20 seconds) to measure CPU usage over time.

 Instructions